fadden/CiderPress2/ndocs/Manual-cp2.md

 ### Filename Extensions ###

 Used for commands like `create-disk-image` and `create-file-archive` to decide what sort of file to create.
+When opening an existing file, some of the extensions are allowed to mean more than one thing.

  - ".do" - unadorned DOS-ordered disk sector image; for 16-sector 5.25" disks
  - ".d13" - unadorned DOS-ordered disk sector image; for 35-track
    13-sector 5.25" disks
  - ".po", ".iso", ".hdv", ".dc6" - unadorned ProDOS-ordered disk block image
+ - ".dsk" - unadorned ProDOS-ordered disk block image; for creation this may only be used for disks 360KB or larger to avoid ambiguity (for a 16-sector 5.25" disk, DOS ordering is expected)
  - ".nib" - unadorned 35-track 5.25" disk nibble image
  - ".woz" - WOZ format nibble image, for 5.25" (35- or 40-track)
    or 3.5" (SSDD or DSDD) disks